lfaletti/assessment-front/README.md

 List policies by client name.
 Register using a client user name.
 Login using a client user name.

+## First use ##

+Go to register with username set as one of the user name of the clients Api.
+A login will be created with its role.
+Registering with other username will set the role as "guest", thereby not having access to any functionality.

 ## Build dependencies ##